Van-Vu/car-behavioral-cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of 5 convolution neural networks with 5x5, 3x3 filter sizes and depths between 24 and 64 (model.py lines 73-77).

+The model also consists of 4 fully-connected layers depths 120 to 1 (moel.py lines 79-85)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The data is normalized in the model using a Keras lambda layer (code line 72).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+Each convolution layer has L2 regularizer to fight against overfitting Each FC layer has L2 regulizer and dropout (rate 0.5) to fight against overfitting Each FC layer contains dropout layer in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py code line 112-113).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer with learning rate 0.0001 (model.py line 110).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
+I used a combination of 4 datasets:
+- Center lane driving
+- center lane driving Reverse (which has more right turns)
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+- Recovering from the left and right sides of the road
+- Recovering when the car drive to the bridge and drive out of the bridge

 For details about how I created the training data, see the next section.